khulnasoft/devkit/docs/dev/merge-diff.md

 ### Layer-like Behavior of Merge and Diff

-One important principal of LLB results is that when they are exported as container images, an external runtime besides Buildkit that pulls and unpacks the image must see the same filesystem that is seen during build time.
+One important principal of LLB results is that when they are exported as container images, an external runtime besides Devkit that pulls and unpacks the image must see the same filesystem that is seen during build time.

 That may seem a bit obvious, but it has important implications for Merge and